boutroslab/CRISPRAnalyzeR/README.md

 ---

-**You can use the provided CRISPRAnalyzeR web-service or download the suite for installation within your lab/company.**
+**You can use the provided CRISPRAnalyzeR web-service or download the suite for installation within your lab.**

-CRISPRAnalyzeR has been specifically developed to provide a fully-interactive, hollistic and exploratory analysis of pooled CRISPR Screens especially for those people that perform the screens themselves.
+CRISPRAnalyzeR has been developed to provide a fully-interactive and exploratory analysis of pooled CRISPR Screens with user experience in mind.
 You can analyse your screen using 8 different analysis methods as well as perform gene annotation, gene set analysis and get detailed information about your sgRNAs - all in a convenient web-browser interface.

-**All you need is your sequencing data and the a file describing your pooled CRISPR screen library (we provide you with the most common ones) - and CRISPRAnalyzeR will help you to go from rawdata to potential followup candidates**
+**All you need is your sequencing data and the a file describing your pooled CRISPR screen library (we provide you with the most common ones) - and you can go from rawdata to potential followup candidates**

 ---

 CRISPRAnalyzeR uses a **guided-analysis** approach.
-This means you will be **guided through the whole analysis**.
+This means you will be **guided through the analysis**.

-In brief, CRISPAnalyzeR consists of **four sections**:
+CRISPAnalyzeR consists of **four sections**:

 - Screen and Sequencing Quality Estimation
 - Hit Calling using multiple published hit calling algorithms